Anyonic quasiparticles of hardcore anyons: Braiding properties of the emergent anyons

 This is the same result as the Berry phase for the Laughlin states, except that $q$ is now a non-integer.
-We hence conclude that the state \eqref{anyonstate} hosts anyons with charges $p_j/q$ with $p_j\in\mathbb{N}$ provided the state is screening, i.e.\ provided $\langle n_i \rangle$ for the state with anyons only differ from $\langle n_i \rangle$ for the state without anyons in the vicinity of the anyons.
-In Fig.\ \ref{fig:dpqh}, we show numerical results for $q=3/2$ and $q=5/2$, and we indeed observe screening.
+This confirms that the emergent anyons indeed have anyonic braiding statistics if the assumption that the emergent anyons are properly screened is true.
+The numerical results of the previous section show that screening occurs for $q=3/2$ and $q=5/2$, and also when we approach the continuum limit.